hotosm/tasking-manager/README.md

 You will see messages, hopefully including a line like `serving on http://0.0.0.0:6543`.
 Visit that address in your web browser - you should see your local Tasking Manager!

+### Running the application behind proxy server

+You need to make the following changes to the osmtm/views/osmauth.py file.

+    # Add the below lines in the starting
+    import httplib2
+    httplib2.debuglevel = 4
+    PROXY = httplib2.ProxyInfo(httplib2.socks.PROXY_TYPE_HTTP_NO_TUNNEL, 'PROXY-SERVER', PROXY-PORT)

+NOTE: Replace the PROXY-SERVER with your proxy server address and PROXY-PORT with the port number on which your proxy is established.

+    # then add "proxy_info=PROXY" for every line in oauth.Client.
+    client = oauth.Client(consumer, proxy_info=PROXY)

+    client = oauth.Client(consumer, token, proxy_info=PROXY)

+Replace the host address in the development.ini file with your IP address of the system.

+    host='SYSTEM-IP-ADDRESS'

 ### Styles